ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/partition.md

 !!! note "Note"
     If you use [a set of disks for data storage in a table](../../../engines/table-engines/mergetree-family/mergetree.md#table_engine-mergetree-multiple-volumes), the `shadow/N` directory appears on every disk, storing data parts that matched by the `PARTITION` expression.

 The same structure of directories is created inside the backup as inside `/var/lib/clickhouse/`.
-The query performs ‘chmod’ for all files, forbidding writing into them.
+The query performs `chmod` for all files, forbidding writing into them.

 After creating the backup, you can copy the data from `/var/lib/clickhouse/shadow/` to the remote server and then delete it from the local server.
 Note that the `ALTER t FREEZE PARTITION` query is not replicated.
 It creates a local backup only on the local server.